molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/logins-windows.md

 If you try to download the script with Microsoft Edge (default browser), then

- - Microsoft Edge: **you will twice need to confirm that the file is safe and that your really want to store it** (Under download you will need to click `Keep`, then `Show more` > `Keep anyway`)
+ - Microsoft Edge: **you will twice need to confirm that the file is safe and that your really want to store it** (see Download icon, where you must select `Keep`, then `Show more` > `Keep anyway`)
- - another browser: download works, but when executing you get `Windows protected` warning, and you must click on `More info` (small text at top right part of the window), then click `Run anyway`.
+ - other web browsers: the download itself is easier, but when executing you get `Windows protected` warning, and you must click on `More info` text (small text at top left part of the window), then select `Run anyway`.
- - alternatively, you can simply click on the link, select and copy paste text into a filename called `logins-windows.bat` (the `.bat` ending is needed in order for the file to become exeutable)
+ - alternatively, you can simply click on [the link](../logins-windows.bat), then select all the text, copy and paste into a filename named `logins-windows.bat` (the `.bat` ending is mandatory in order the file to become executable)

-Once you have the file, run it and the rest of the configuration will be done mostly autormatically.
+Once you have the file, run it and the rest of the configuration will be (for except two prompts) done almost automatically.

-The configuration is stored inside the `C:\Users\[Username]\.ssh\` folder.
+The configuration files will be stored inside the `C:\Users\[Username]\.ssh\` folder.

 ### 2.1 Manual configuration with